djdev3k-star/djdev3k-star/README.md

 ### 🧠 About Me

-I’m a full-stack developer and strategic consultant who thrives at the intersection of code and operations.
+I’m a technologist and strategic consultant who thrives at the intersection of code and operations.
 I design, build, and deploy tools that solve real problems—whether that’s for small business teams, independent contractors, or educational initiatives.
 My work combines user-friendly interfaces with infrastructure that's secure, minimal, and built to last.

 I’m especially interested in building systems that:
 - Automate workflows for solo operators and small teams